joards/Simple-Planar-Coil-Generator/README.md

                           [-t THICKNESS]

 Generates single or double sided board coils for use in kicad as footprints.
 PS!
 The use of pad for via is yet untested.
+And the inductance calculation is rough at best

 optional arguments:
   -h, --help            show this help message and exit